-The following items were some of the investment purchases made by the City in FY2021: 1 maintenance vehicle for the Public Works Department, 5 vehicles for the Police Department and a command vehicle for the Fire/Ambulance Departments.
-Both the Police and Fire Departments acquired
+The following items were some of the investment purchases made by the City in FY2022: 1 maintenance vehicle for the Public Works Department, 3 vehicles for the Police Department and an ambulance for the Fire/Ambulance Departments.
+Both the Police and Fire Departments acquired needed equipment.
+These investments are intended to protect the City's excellent service level.
+Due to supply chain problems experienced around the country, many construction project and other acquisitions planned for FY 2022 were delayed until FY 2023.